Are Herbs For Cats Safe?

 Very few vets and herbalists are aware of this problem.

-It is far healthier to feed cats a healthy, plant-free, balanced raw diet and to use homeopathy for their health care.
+It is far healthier to feed cats a healthy, plant-free, balanced raw meat and bones diet and to use homeopathy for their health care.
 Homeopathic treatment is totally safe for cats, but even then, needs a skilled prescriber.

 Healthy Alternatives